dg/ftp-deployment/readme.md

 ; files to preprocess (defaults to *.js *.css) preprocess = no

-; log file (defaults to config file with extension .log) log = ...
+; log file (defaults to config file with .log extension) log = ...

 ; directory for temporary files (defaults to system's temporary directory)